GoCarrot/teak/rewards/audience-controlled-rewards.rst

 Creating an Audience Controlled Reward Bundle
 ---------------------------------------------
 All Reward Bundles are automatically ACR Bundles.
-Initially, the bundle only contains a single audience, the default "Everyone Else" audience which will match all players who did not match any other audience.
+Initially, the bundle only contains a single audience, the default "All Other Players" audience which will match all players who did not match any other audience.

 .. figure:: ../images/rewards/everyone_else.jpg
    :alt: An ACR Bundle with one reward tier